 The red dashed line represents the behavior of advancing angle when we increase the volume gradually from 0.2 to 8 and the blue dashed line represents the behavior of the receding angle when we decrease the volume gradually from 8 to 0.2 using the improved threshold dynamics method proposed.
+In the first figure of Fig. 8, when the volume of the droplet is increasing (decreasing) gradually, we see that in each period, the apparent contact angle is approaching to the advancing (receding) angle accordingly.
 It matches the theoretic results well.